Special Accommodations Available

 Learn more about Sensory Map and Temperature Variations

 Our Busy Bags provide a variety of fidgets, noise-canceling headphones, Sensory Maps, Social Stories, and a selection of PECS Cards to aid in your visit and allow for a sensory-friendly tour of the ALPLM.
+These can be requested upon arrival by notifying a member of the Guest Services staff.

 Busy Bags are made possible by the gracious sponsorship of the Judith G. Stephens Chairpersons Fund Community Grants Program Community Foundation for the Land of Lincoln and the Abraham Lincoln Presidential Library and Museum.